evolvedbinary/elemental/exist-versioning-release.md

     * eXist-db-3.2.0-SNAPSHOT+20170507213722.dmg

-It is trivial for a developer to relate a timestamp back to a Git hash (by using the command `git rev-list -1 --before="$DATE" develop`), should they need to do so.
+It is trivial for a developer to relate a timestamp back to a Git hash (by using the command `git rev-list -1 --before="$DATE" main`), should they need to do so.

 ### Where the version number is stored